tawnyowlet/main/index.md

 3. Case rate >50 per 100,000 AND test positivity > 7.0%
 If county meets two of the three criteria in 2 consecutive weeks it is flagged.
 (0 low risk, 1 growing risk, 2 moderate risk, 3 high level risk)

+3 Mitigation levels:
+1. Baseline: current directive
-Mitigation levels: Baseline: current directive, Mitigation Level 1 target approach to reduce capcity and gathering in that county (or if high risk setting like food, pool, gym, bar, the capacity may be reduced from 50 to 25%) reduce gathering to 25 people, etc, Mitigation 2 potential return to Phase 1
+2. Mitigation Level 1 target approach to reduce capcity and gathering in that county (or if high risk setting like food, pool, gym, bar, the capacity may be reduced from 50 to 25%) reduce gathering to 25 people, etc,
+3. Mitigation 2 potential return to Phase 1

 - [Infectious Disease Society of America Podcasts](https://www.idsociety.org/Podcasts/), also avaialbe on podcast and spotify